fORUM STRUCTURE

 HONEST DEBATE

-This conversation will include a robust discussion of the many different facets of CDR, which is why we’re inviting sociologists, politicians, environmental advocacy groups, science communicators, indigenous rights groups, and more, in addition to tech companies, scientists and financers.
+This conversation will include a robust discussion of the many different facets of CDR, which is why we’ve invited sociologists, politicians, environmental advocacy groups, science communicators, indigenous rights groups, and more, in addition to tech companies, scientists and financers.
 It’s critical for all of us to develop a deeper understanding of the full dimensions of this challenge.
 This said, climate change skeptics aren’t welcome—including this perspective would be disruptive and distracting to the point where others would leave.
 This isn’t a debate about whether the earth is warming rapidly and causing huge change; it’s a debate about how to develop carbon dioxide reduction policy to help stem and reverse this change.
 Not everyone agrees we should do this, to be sure.
-But the conversation about how to do this (and understanding all the attendant pros, cons, challenges, dangers, etc.) has so far been happening in the margins, not at center stage.
+But the conversation about how to do this (and understanding all the attendant pros, cons, challenges, dangers, etc.) has so far been happening at the margins, not at center stage.

-Most of this debate will be done online using a highly capable community conversation tool.
+Most of this debate is being done online using a highly capable community conversation tool.
 From this central launching point, side panels and interdisciplinary challenges will also be created, white papers will be developed along the way, and we’ll have an in-person group meeting about a year from now.
 Combined with this activity, we’ll catalyze policy development and outreach work from the many expert agencies who are part of this group.

 Everyone in this group has been part of many panels over the years that have worked together to create expert opinions that get filed away someplace and eventually forgotten.
 Our goal here is to quickly develop a fuller understanding of the CDR landscape, and from this, propose a framework for action that the world can build on—not the final finished product, but a common understanding of what needs to be done, what the mileposts look like, how this work gets integrated into other climate policy, and so on.
 We’re hoping to create a “living” policy that is useful and usable, not a report for policymakers but a framework for common action.
 And we will work hard to ensure that the many organizations involved in CDRANet can continue using and developing this framework moving forward so this isn’t just a flash in the pan but a cornerstone for long term cooperation, collaboration and progress.